rpgreview/papersandpaychecks/cow-orkers.md

 The centaur is a mythic half-human half-horse being described as being found in the ancient Hellenic and Roman world, across Asia minor and even to the borders of India.
 Considered to be wild and eschewing civiliztion, Centaurs also were known for a rather strong libido, but also with their human nature showing great sensitivity to the musical and healing arts.
 Notoriously, Centaurs are most prone to their worst behaviour when drunk, which is unfortunate because they quite enjoy getting drunk.

-As with hores, centaurs are foraging herbivore herd animals preferring open plains.
+As with horses, centaurs are foraging herbivore herd animals preferring open plains.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|